About the Data

 Badger Exam Data Availability

-Badger Exam scores are provided in WISEdash for those schools that have students in grades 3 through 8.
-Badger Exam results are provided in WISEdash for Districts beginning with the results from the 2014-15 school year spring administration for students in grade 3 through 8.
-Badger Exam results are published annually as they become available.
+Badger Exam scores are provided in WISEdash for those schools that have students in grades 3 through 8 for the 2014-15 school year spring administration only.

 Badger Exam Data Exchange